A Configuration-First Framework for Reproducible, Low-Code Machine Learning: a Localization Use Case: Introduction

 \textit{Gaps in current practice.} Moving from analytical to machine learning approaches has shown promise in many settings, but raises practical challenges for everyday research.
-The complexity and heterogeneity of ML pipelines raise the barrier to entry.
+The complexity and heterogeneity of ML pipelines raise the barrier to entry as shown in a recent exploration of AI system development \cite{dolata2023making}.
+The study highlights that the stochastic nature of ML introduces a unique cognitive load on developers that traditional SE practices do not adequately address.
 GUI/low-code platforms reduce coding effort, but can constrain advanced experimentation and fine-grained control \cite{weka_book,orange_pdf}.
-Conversely, code-centric workflows provide maximum flexibility but, absent dedicated tooling, place the burden of reproducibility, environment control, and consistent evaluation on the researcher \cite{Pineau2021,Heil2021,henderson_deep_2019,bouthillier_accounting_2021,gundersen2021do}.
-In many localization studies, the primary novelty is a new model or training method evaluated on public datasets \cite{trevlakis_localization_2023, burghal_comprehensive_2020}.
+Conversely, code-centric workflows provide maximum flexibility but, absent dedicated tooling, place the burden of reproducibility, environment control, and consistent evaluation on the researcher \cite{Pineau2021,Heil2021,henderson_deep_2018,bouthillier_accounting_2021,gundersen2021do}.
+In many research studies, including localization \cite{trevlakis_localization_2023}, the primary novelty is a new model or training method evaluated on public datasets.
 Onboarding data and recreating baselines becomes setup overhead rather than the research focus.
 The broader ML literature shows that small changes to preprocessing, hyperparameters, software versions, or random seeds can alter conclusions and hinder fair comparison \cite{Pineau2021, Heil2021}.
-Beyond statistical variance, exact repeatability is fragile: hidden global state, non-deterministic operations, data-order effects, and environment or hardware differences can change outputs even when seeds and settings are fixed \cite{bouthillier_accounting_2021, henderson_deep_2019, pham_problems_nodate}.
+Beyond statistical variance, exact repeatability is fragile: hidden global state, non-deterministic operations, data-order effects, and environment or hardware differences can change outputs even when seeds and settings are fixed \cite{bouthillier_accounting_2021, henderson_deep_2018, pham_problems_nodate,10855627}.
 Such issues are easy to miss and hard to diagnose.